Comparisons12 min read

 Windscribe

-Windscribe launched in 2016 out of Toronto, and it's done something genuinely unusual in this industry: built a loyal following through transparency rather than marketing spend.
-The company publishes warrant canaries, documents government requests publicly, and offers one of the only legitimate free VPN tiers I've seen that doesn't harvest your data to pay the bills.
-Fun fact — Windscribe was essentially bootstrapped by a small team and grew mostly through word of mouth.
-In a market dominated by private equity-backed giants, that's kind of refreshing.
+Windscribe started in Toronto in 2016, and it's done something genuinely unusual: built a loyal following by being transparent instead of spending big on marketing.
+They publish warrant canaries, openly document government requests, and offer what might actually be the only legitimate free VPN tier that doesn't harvest your data to fund operations.
+And get this — the whole company was basically bootstrapped by a small team and grew mostly through word of mouth.
+In an industry dominated by private equity money, that's refreshing.

 Key Features

-• R.O.B.E.R.T. — a customizable DNS-based blocker for ads, malware, and trackers (more on this below, because it's genuinely impressive)
+• R.O.B.E.R.T. — a DNS-based blocker you can customize for ads, malware, and trackers (seriously impressive when you dig into it)

-• Stealth protocol for bypassing deep packet inspection
+• Stealth protocol built specifically to bypass deep packet inspection

-• Browser extensions that work independently from the desktop app
+• Browser extensions that work independently from the full app

-• Build-A-Plan pricing — pay only for the countries you actually need
+• Build-A-Plan pricing — pay only for the countries you actually use

-• 10GB/month free tier — the best free offering in this comparison, and it's not close
+• 10GB/month free tier — hands down the best free offering in this comparison

 Windscribe Pricing (2026)